cloudmenson/CRUD/README.md

 # CRUD
-Prototypes, cars and their owners in object form
+Сrud for cars and people in object form

 https://cloudmenson.github.io/CRUD/